-Throughout this section, when we refer to "elements" (of edges of the hypergraph) or "points," we are referring to "unit vectors extending from the origin to those points."
+Throughout this section, when we refer to 'elements' (of edges of the hypergraph) or 'points', we are referring to 'unit vectors extending from the origin to those points'.

 In regard to labeling vertices with vectors, we have not been able to find suitable labels using the previously employed heuristic method.
-Therefore, we have extended the analytic strategy for coordinatization used earlier in Sec.
-III A 2-to find FORs; that is, vertex vector labels obeying mutual orthogonality for the other vertex labels on the same edge-for the hypergraph in Fig. 4 as follows: The hypergraph will be partitioned into two sides-a "left" and a "right" side-and thereby "cut" along the "vertical axis" formed by the six elements {4, 16, 28} and {10, 22, 34}.
+Therefore, we have extended the analytic strategy for coordinatization used earlier in Section III A 2 to find FORs, that is, vertex vector labels obeying mutual orthogonality for the other vertex labels on the same edge-for the hypergraph 4 as follows: The hypergraph will be partitioned into two sides-a 'left' and a 'right' side-and thereby 'cut' along the vertical 'axis' formed by the six elements $\{4, 16, 28\}$ and $\{10, 22, 34\}$.

-As depicted in Fig. 7 the two parts are the gadgets from Fig. 1 and we use their coordinatization from the previous section.
+As depicted in Figure 7 the two parts are the gadgets from Figure 1 and we use their coordinatization from the previous section.
 On the left-hand side, we utilize it in a literal sense, with the angle α serving as a degree of freedom.
-The right-hand side is a mirror image of the left-hand side, and we employ the same coordinatization (with the same α).
-The only difference is that we rotate it around the z axis by an angle β .
-This means that "adjacent" pairs of points on the left and the right side, such as the pairs 2 and 6 or 8 and 12 or, in particular, 3 and 5, are a rotation around the z axis, points 3 and 5 lie on the same circle with the same "longitudinal" z coordinate.
+The righthand side is a mirror image of the left-hand side, and we employ the same coordinatization (with the same α).
+The only difference is that we rotate it around the z-axis by an angle β .
+This means that 'adjacent' pairs of points on the left and the right side, such as the pairs 2 and 6 or 8 and 12 or, in particular, 3 and 5, are a rotation angle β along the z-axis apart.
+Moreover, because of this rotation around the z-axis, points 3 and 5 lie on the same circle with the same 'longitudinal' z-coordinate.